January 22nd 2018

 There can't be a finite definition, and that's why it's so important that

-Most of these requirements and musings seem to be supported by the scheme described in this article - at least theoretically.
-Let’s see how I can put it into practice.
+Most of my requirements and musings seem to be supported by the scheme described in this article - at least theoretically.
+Let's see how I can put it into practice.

 git init --bare $HOME/.dotfiles alias dotfiles='/usr/bin/git --git-dir=$HOME/.dotfiles/ --work-tree=$HOME' dotfiles config --local status.showUntrackedFiles no

 Now start adding some files:

 dotfiles status dotfiles add .vimrc dotfiles add .bashrc # etc... dotfiles commit -m "Initial commit"

 Please take your time to read the original article; I did not fully document the process here.

 The Additional Step: Creating a Central Remote Repository

 But I cannot push these changes anywhere yet.